funkaoshi/s.vs.tpk/masters-of-carcosa/house-rules/index.md

 HP is recovered as one of the steps during the "Haven Turn" (see below).
 There is no (natural) partial HP recovery during a session.
 (Your characters don't feel rested if *you* haven't rested.)

+## Attribute Scores

+Roll 3d6 in order for your stats.
+They provide no bonuses for high scores, or detriments for low scores.
+They are sometimes used to determine the success of actions your character wishes to perform, and to give you a rough sense of what your character might be like.

 ## Classes

 Players can pick from the following classes: Fighter or Sorcerer as described in _Carcosa_.